swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 under this proposal, changing this existing behavior would be source-breaking.
 The question of whether such `enum`s should be required to opt-in as well can be revisited at a later date if so desired.

-### Location of synthesized conformances

-Requirements will be synthesized for qualifying protocol conformances that are added anywhere that such a conformance is valid: on the type declaration itself or in an extension&mdash;either in the same module or a different module.

-During the discussion of this feature, concerns were raised about whether requirements should be derived for conformances added in extensions.
-However, synthesis via extensions falls out naturally from the implementation and forbidding them would involve additional work.
-Furthermore, `Encodable` and `Decodable` have already set a precedent that allows such derived conformances to be added in extensions, both intra- and inter-module.

-Therefore, the implementation for `Equatable` and `Hashable` has chosen to stay as close as possible to `Encodable`/`Decodable` for consistency.
-If issues arise regarding conformances in extensions (especially those outside the declaration's module), they should be addressed uniformly for all derived conformances.

 ### Overriding synthesized conformances